onepointtwelve/ore-veins/README.md

 Veins represent different types of shapes or structures that can be spawned.
 Each entry must define a vein type.

 *Spheres*: (`"type": "sphere"`)
 This represents a single sphere (or spheroid, if vertical and horizontal size values are different).
 This vein type has no additional parameters.
+This vein type has an optional parameter:
+* `uniform` (Default: `false`) This is a boolean which determines if the density of the sphere will be uniformly distributed, or if it will be denser towards the center.

 *Clusters* (`"type": "cluster"`)
 This vein represents a scattered group of spheroids.
 This vein type has an optional parameter: